ryanclark/development/README.md

 This uses caching for both Go and Webpack, so although the first initial run will take a few minutes, subsequent runs of `make start` will build both Teleport and the frontend and have them up and running in <5s.

-This should work on all backend versions of Teleport, and webapps from v10 onwards.
+This should work on v13+ of Teleport.
+If you're running v12 or below, checkout the `old` branch and re-run `make build`.

 ![make help](images/help.png)